 The gas detector must be able to be tested with an alarm.
 (17)

-Item 32 – Propane Emergency Action Card must be displayed neap propane appliance in galley.
+Item 32 – Propane Emergency Action Card must be displayed near the propane appliance in the galley.

 Item 33 – All vessels fitted with a galley require a Fire Blanket mounted near the stove.
 (17)

 Item 36 – First Aid Kit.
-A reasonable kit for vessels intended use required.
+A reasonable kit for vessels’ intended use is required.

 Must not have expired items and stock required by the code.
 (17)

 Item 37 – Bungs/ Plugs.
-Efficient means of closing above water line through hulls.
+Efficient means of closing above the waterline through hulls.
 (17)

 Item 40 – Wire Cutters Only sailing vessels require a means of cutting rigging wire.